 For a town of about 3,000 people, a third of whom live in one of the country’s most favorably situated veterans homes, Yountville has an outsize reputation for culinary excellence.
 Three restaurants, a bakery, and a fancy culinary shop owned by star chef Thomas Keller do business downtown, and there’s a Keller ice cream store in the works.
 Michael Chiarello, Richard Reddington, and other notable chefs have also established themselves here.
 Though it technically is located in the town of Napa, Cindy Pawlcyn’s landmark Mustards Grill, a stop on the Best of Napa and Yountville day trip, falls within Yountville’s orbit, too.
 Lodgings range from fancy small inns to swank contemporary hotels and resorts, all priced accordingly.
 If you’re into fine dining, this is a good place to stay.
 You can walk from many hotels to downtown restaurants, or get a lift from the free Yountville Trolley.

-With populations of 71 and 164 respectively in the last U.S. Census, Oakville and Rutherford are all about farming, specifically Cabernet Sauvignon that goes into the wines of Robert Mondavi, Silver Oak, Inglenook, Caymus, Far Niente, and other storied brands.
+With a population of just a few hundred between them, Oakville and Rutherford are all about farming, specifically Cabernet Sauvignon that goes into the wines of Robert Mondavi, Silver Oak, Inglenook, Caymus, Far Niente, and other storied brands.
 Many local winemakers turn up at the Rutherford Grill, one of a handful of restaurants in its namesake town.
 The Oakville Grocery, established in 1881 and these days a purveyor of upscale ingredients and prepared food, feeds the most people, albeit largely tourists, in its town.

 St. Helena, population just under 6,000, is the genteel darling of the Napa Valley.
 Like the city of Napa, St. Helena sprawls for miles and contains more than 100 wineries and many noteworthy restaurants.
 Its Main Street downtown evokes the late 19th century, when Charles Krug, which bills itself as the valley’s oldest operating winery, was in its first heyday.
 Run these days by the family of the late Peter Mondavi, Krug vaulted itself into the 21st century with a dazzling renovation.
 The firm of Howard Backen, one of the Northern California wine country’s most celebrated architects, masterminded the Krug transformation.